Our Method for Teaching Engineering Design

 Identify the Problem

-Students are introduced to an authentic design challenge.
+Students meet an authentic design challenge.

 Research